nguyenanhung/lazy-auto-build-code/README.md

 Build code in the style of a sloth

+This script was created for personal use, to automate some basic operations.

+Therefore, it may not be useful for most users.

 ## Contact & Support

 If any question & request, please contact following information